tsgates/arch-wiki-markdown/wiki/Udev.md

 we could easily set user OWNER="john" or group using GROUP="video" or set the permissions using MODE="0660"

+However, if you intend to write a rule to do something when a device is being removed, be aware that device attributes may not be accessible.
+In this case, you will have to work with preset device environment variables.
+To monitor those environment variables, execute the following command while unplugging your device:

+    # udevadm monitor --environment --udev

+In this command's output, you will see value pairs such as ID_VENDOR_ID and ID_MODEL_ID, which match your previously used attributes "idVendor" and "idProduct".
+A rule that uses device environment variables may look like this:

+    /etc/udev/rules.d/83-webcam-removed.rules

+    ACTION=="remove", SUBSYSTEM=="usb", \
+            ENV{ID_VENDOR_ID}=="05a9", ENV{ID_MODEL_ID}=="4519", RUN+="/path/to/your/script"

 > List attributes of a device

 To get a list of all of the attributes of a device you can use to write